jdconley/icancount/README.md

 # I Can Count
 Well, actually, I can't.
 You'd be surprised how hard it is to count to three 10 times over a 30 minute period of a heavy lifting workout.
 The Pebble app runs on the watch and provides a simple stopwatch and counter.
 I threw it together one afternoon before I went to the gym, so, it's not perfect.
+But I still use it months later.

 # TODO
  - Remember state between app restarts.